GCA-VH-lab/uorf4u/docs/Parameters/cmd_parameters.md

 Include alternative start codons in uORF annotation step.
 List of alternative start codons are taken from the ncbi genetic code.

 - `-nsd`
-Deactivate filtering ORFs by SD sequence presence. [default is True for 'prokaryotes' config and False for 'eukaryotes' config].
+Deactivate filtering ORFs by SD sequence presence. [default: True for 'prokaryotes' config and False for 'eukaryotes' config].

 - `-at` *aa|nt*
 Alignment type used by uorf4u for conserved ORFs searching [default: aa].